 16. Alexander Nevsky Cathedral

-One of the veritable highlights of this Tallinn walking tour is the imposing Alexander Nevsky Cathedral, Tallinnâs most striking Russian Orthodox Cathedral.
-It was built in 1900 when Estonia was under Czarist Russian rule as a reminder to the mainly Lutheran Estonians of their subordinate status during that era.
-In the late 19th century, Czarist Russia was carrying out a fervent campaign of Russifiying its outer territories.
+Completed in 1900 during Estonia’s time under Czarist Russian rule, the cathedral was intended as a reminder to the predominantly Lutheran Estonians of their subordinate status during that era.
+In the late 19th century, Czarist Russia was fervently pursuing a campaign of Russification in its outer territories.

 Directions